 The presence of many excellent researchers in their field of political communication and journalism leads to the inclusion of state-of-the-art research (often even still before publication) on current trends and a wide variety of topics in classes.
 Moreover, the track actively involves students to participate in all kinds of academic activities, workshops and other events with a connection to communication practice.
 Each year several renowned international scholars with special expertise in their field of research visit Amsterdam, and students often have the opportunity to meet and interact with them.
 Symposia, field trips and debates are also organised.
 Many of these activities, including a blog in which students have their say, are announced and reported on the website of the Amsterdam-based Center for Politics and Communication (www.polcomm.org).

 You will graduate from an internationally consistently high ranked university.
-The QS World University Rankings by Subject 2016 lists Communication Science at the University of Amsterdam as the best in continental Europe, ranked 6th worldwide.
+The QS World University Rankings by Subject 2017 lists Communication Science at the University of Amsterdam as the best in Europe, ranked 2nd worldwide.

 Political Communication is a track of the accredited degree programme Communication Science.
 After successful completion of this programme, you will receive a legally accredited Master’s degree in Communication Science and the title Master of Science (MSc).

 If you did not opbtain a Bachelor's degree in Communication Science at the University of Amsterdam, you are required to apply for admission to the Master's programme.
 The sub-site on application and admission will walk you through the steps necessary to apply.